Congratulations on finishing your book. Here

 complete before spending money on a cover that may have to be redone because

-the word count changed substantially.
+the word count changed substantially, so your spine size and trim size are not finalized.
 If you’re interested in only producing an

 e-book, I still encourage you to wait because the concept might change after